spring-projects/spring-data-rest/doc/main_wiki.md

 The "self" link will always point to the resource for this entity.
 Use the "self" link to access the entity itself if you wish to update or delete the entity.

-Following the links for the "profiles" property, gives us a list of links to the actual entities that are referenced by this relationship:
+Following the links for the "profiles" property gives us a list of links to the actual entities that are referenced by this relationship:

     curl -v http://localhost:8080/data/person/1/profiles